Mr. and Mrs. Stockholm Go Shopping

 The Painted Veil

-Learn more about Greta Garbo, review her filmography and more
+Greta Garbo: Learn more about her, review her filmography and more

 One of Hollywood’s most enigmatic stars, Greta Garbo was born Greta Lovisa Gustafson on September 8, 1905, in Stockholm, Sweden.
 To her parents, who already had two children, Greta came as a surprise arrival, further straining the family’s already tight finances.

 Greta’s father was an unskilled laborer who was often out of work and in poor health, which forced his family to live with the constant threat of poverty.

 At the age of 13, Greta dropped out of school to care for her father, who had fallen deeply ill.
 He died two years later of kidney failure.
 The strain her father’s health and subsequent death left on the family deeply affected young Greta, who promised to make a life for herself that was void of financial hardship.